cockroachdb/docs/cockroachcloud/learn-about-pricing.md

 We recommend setting your spend limit to about 30% higher than your expected usage to prevent unexpected throttling.
 To learn about tuning your workload to reduce costs, see [Optimize Your {{ site.data.products.serverless }} Workload](optimize-serverless-workload.html).

-All [Console Admins](console-access-management.html#console-admin) will receive email alerts when your cluster reaches 75% and 100% of its burst capacity or storage limit.
-If you set a spend limit, you will also receive alerts at 50%, 75%, and 100% of your spend limit.
+All [Console Admins](console-access-management.html#console-admin) will receive email alerts when a free cluster reaches 75% and 100% of its burst capacity or storage limit.
+For clusters with a spend limit, you will receive alerts at 50%, 75%, and 100% of your spend limit.

 ## Free vs. paid usage